ALM Octane tracks cycle time for features and epics, as well as other work items, such as user stories, quality stories, and defects.

 The trigger for calculating and storing the cycle time for each phase is the transition out event of an item from the phase.
 For example, the number of days an item spent in the New phase is only calculated after the item moves to In Progress.

 - Items with the phase time of less than an hour are not included in the phase's average calculation.
 Also, if an item's phase is incomplete, the calculation of the average phase time will not be precise.

-- Release items that have not reached their end phase or have skipped their start phase, as defined in the widget Scope, are not included in the average cycle time calculation.
+- Items that have not reached their end phase or have skipped their start phase, as defined in the widget scope, are not included in the average cycle time calculation.